exyi/cisint/README.md

 ### Expression simplifier

 To figure out what is in the symbolic expressions, we have a simplifier -- it takes a expression and tries to reduce it's complexity.
-Specifically, it should figure out that a expression is always `true`/`false` to prevent reduntant branches, it should fold constant (i.e. `1 + 1` -> `2`), and transform equivalent expressions into a common shape (`a + b` <--> `b + a`).
+Specifically, it should figure out that a expression is always `true`/`false` to prevent redundant branches, it should fold constant (i.e. `1 + 1` -> `2`), and transform equivalent expressions into a common shape (`a + b` <--> `b + a`).
 It's quite common for symbolic execution engines to use some SMT solver, this simplifier is a very basic compared to that, but it can IMHO handle lot of practical use cases.
-Unfortunatelly, it's not very powerful, so you can't expect it to understand hash-tables or quick-sort.
+Unfortunately, it's not very powerful, so you can't expect it to understand hash-tables or quick-sort.
 Overall, it does something, but I'm not very satisfied with it's capabilities, I'll have to look how to write these things...

 ### Extensibility